sbansal1999/sbansal1999.github.io/src/pages/about.md

 title: "About"
 ---

-My name is Satyam Bansal. and I am from Lucknow, Uttar Pradesh.
+My name is Satyam Bansal and I am from Lucknow, Uttar Pradesh.
 Currently, I am pursuing Masters of Computer Applications from the National Institute of Technology Karnataka, Surathkal.